Debt Ceiling Debacle: Why Not Just Spend More Responsibly?

 A Paid-Off Home Is A Great Shield Against Fear And Uncertainty

-As I sadly watch my stock portfolio correct by over 10%, I find serenity in my paid-off home.
+As I sadly watch my stock portfolio go down the tubes due to reciprocal tariffs and retaliation from China, I find serenity in my paid-off home.
 No matter how much the stock market tanks, it’s comforting to know I’ll always have shelter to take care of my family.
-It’s funny, but only active investors, people in charge of their family’s investments, or personal
+It’s funny, but only active investors, finance

 A Paid-Off Home Is A Great Shield Against Fear And Uncertainty Read More »